memgraph/docs/docs/tutorials/analyzing-ted-talks.md

 WHERE n.name != m.name
 WITH DISTINCT n, m
 ORDER BY m.name
-RETURN n.name AS speaker, COLLECT(m.name) AS others ORDER BY speaker;
+RETURN n.name AS speaker, collect(m.name) AS others ORDER BY speaker;
 ```